 Table Of Contents

 How to Add Event Schema Markup to Your Posts/Pages

-Before we begin, you’ll need to ensure that Rank Math’s Schema Module has been enabled on your website by navigating to Rank Math > Dashboard in your WordPress admin area.
+Before we begin, you’ll need to ensure that Rank Math’s Schema module has been enabled on your website by navigating to Rank Math SEO → Dashboard in your WordPress admin area.

 1 Edit Your Post or Page

-To set the Event Schema Type first head to the edit page for that post, by clicking Edit as shown below:
+To set the Event Schema Type, at first, head over to the edit page of that post by clicking Edit as shown below:

 Click on the Rank Math SEO icon that displays alongside this post/page’s SEO score to open the SEO settings for this page.